coldsteelbr/android_project_starter_pack/README.md

     }

 	// As a bonus View Holder may be used as an item event listener.
-	// Here we implement onClick listener, that start an activty
+	// Here we implement onClick listener, that starts an activty
 	// by using class static method
     @Override
     public void onClick(View view) {